Avaray/dav.one/src/content/article/how-to-run-stable-diffusion-locally/index.md

 ## Stability Matrix

-The easiest way to run Stable Diffusion locally is to use [Stability Matrix](https://github.com/LykosAI/StabilityMatrix).
-It's a Multi-Platform Package Manager for Stable Diffusion.
+[Stability Matrix](https://github.com/LykosAI/StabilityMatrix) is a Multi-Platform Package Manager for Stable Diffusion.
 Supports Windows, Linux and MacOS.
 You can use it to download and run [UIs](/how-to-run-stable-diffusion-locally#installers) locally without unnecessary configuration.

 Pros: